open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 The company has been in the process of changing the name of our app, but legal hasn't quite finished the process yet.
 Here, we've defined a simple feature flag that can be use to update the name instantly without redeploying our application.
-Change the "defaultVariant" of the feature flag "new-welcome-message" to "on" in the `featureFlagSpec`, then redeploy the change with:
+Change the `"defaultVariant"` of the feature flag `new-welcome-message"` to `"on"` in the `featureFlagSpec`, then redeploy the change with:

 ```shell
 kubectl apply -f end-to-end.yaml
 ```

 Great!
 Now let's help the design team experiment with new color palette.
 Let's change our landing page's color.
-Change the "defaultVariant" of the "hex-color" and use `kubectl` to apply the change again.
+Change the `"defaultVariant"` of the `"hex-color"` and use `kubectl` to apply the change again.

 Flag evaluations can take into account contextual information about the user, application, or action.
-The "fib-algo" flag returns a different result if our email ends with `"@faas.com"`.
+The `"fib-algo"` flag returns a different result if our email ends with `"@faas.com"`.
 Let's run the fibonacci calculator once as a customer (without being logged in).
 Then login (use any email ending in `...@faas.com`) and observe the impact.
 This effect is driven by the rule defined in the `featureFlagSpec`.
 Feel free to experiment with your own flag values and rules!

 ### Cleaning up